jayway/cljwordgraph/README.md

     nil

 ## Run the application
-Add to cljwordgraph.core.clj a function called run that takes one argument called 'file'.
-The function should:
+Add to `cljwordgraph.core.clj` a function called `run` that takes one argument `file`.
+The function should read the given file, then gather the words, count them, sort them, create a histogram, and print it.

+### Useful functions
-* slurp the given file
+* slurp
 * gather-words
 * count-words
 * sort-counted-words
 * histogram
 * println

-### Useful functions
-[slurp]
-[println]

 ### Suggested design
 #### Traditional